Ambient Air Quality Monitoring Stations

 Industrial and vehicular emissions along with other anthropogenic activities release air pollutants in the atmosphere across Indian cities.
 It is important to monitor them and keep them under control in order to prevent risk to human health and protect the survival of other living organisms.

-Centre of Pollution Control Board (CPCB) initiated a nationwide ambient air quality monitoring programme called national air quality monitoring programme (NAQMP) which comprises of 342 monitoring stations all over 127 Indian cities/towns located in 26 states and 4 union territories of the country.
+Centre of Pollution Control Board (CPCB) initiated a nationwide ambient air quality monitoring program called national air quality monitoring program (NAQMP) which comprises of 342 monitoring stations all over 127 Indian cities/towns located in 26 states and 4 union territories of the country.
+National Air Quality Monitoring Program (NAQMP) started in India in 1984-85 at Agra and Anpara with 7 Stations.

 Below are the objectives of the N.A.M.P.